Skip to main content

 Some employers are exempt …

 Some employers are exempt from the cap or limit.
 These employers may apply for an H-1B to start at any time.
 They are not limited by the October 1 start date, and they are not allowed to take advantage of the cap-gap extension.
-Email the Office of Global Learning if you have questions about your employer’s status.
+Email International Services if you have questions about your employer’s status.

 Can I travel while my H-1B change of status is pending?